-Manipur HSLC 10th results 2018 today: How to check at bsem.nic.in
+Manipur BSEM HSLC 10th results 2018 declared: Check at bsem.nic.in, manresults.nic.in

-Manipur HSLC 10th results 2018: The Board of Secondary Education Manipur (BSEM) is going to declare the results for the Class 10 High School Leaving Certificate (HSLC) examinations today at 3:30 pm on the official website, bsem.nic.in and manresults.nic.in.
-All the students who had appeared in the examinations can check their results through the official websites.
-Apart from it, the results will be available on the websites, examresults.net and indiaresults.com.
+BSEM HSLC 10th results 2018: The Board of Secondary Education Manipur (BSEM) is going to declare the results for the Class 10 High School Leaving Certificate (HSLC) examinations on the official websites, bsem.nic.in and manresults.nic.in.
+All the students who had appeared in the examinations can check their results now.
 The examinations were conducted in the month of March at various centres across the country.
+The overall pass percentage stands at 73.18 with 78.85 per cent boys have qualified while 74.70 girls have passed in the regular category.
+Yaiphabi Mayengbam from Imphal has topped the exam with 95.5 per cent marks.

+As per reports, nearly 37000 students have appeared for the HSLC exam this year’s which began from February 20 and concluded on March 17.
+The Manipur Board conducted the exam across 96 centres.

 Step 1: Visit the official website of the board (bsem.nic.in)